Celts to the Creche: Day 16

 John is buried in Creggagh Cemetary in his beloved west of Ireland.
 The well-spring of his creativity was lively and strong to the very last day and his legacy of as yet unpublished works is being carefully minded and nurtured towards emergence by his beloved family.”

-Place of Resurrection: John left behind his beloved partner and soulmate, Kristine Fleck.
+Place of Resurrection: John left behind his beloved partner and soulmate, Kristine Fleck that he met at Greenbelt in August of 2007.
 He died in his sleep at Avignon, France on January 4, 2008.
 He left planet earth too soon.
 His mother died almost exactly four years after John.

 The church where John’s funeral took place is in Fanore, about 12 miles from Ballyvaughan on the coast road south.